NLnetLabs/rpki-doc/source/krill/installation.rst

 Quick Start with Docker
 -----------------------

-The NLnet Labs provided Docker container for Krill allows you to use Krill just as you would with Cargo but without needing to build from sources first, you only need Docker.
+The Docker container for Krill allows you to use it just as you would with Cargo but without needing to build from sources first.

 To fetch and run Krill: